Tech-at-DU/React-Redux-Timers-Tutorial/P06-Define-Reducer/content.md

 # Define Reducer

-Next you need a reducer to handle chnages in state.
+Next you need a reducer to handle changes in state.
 As a first step it would be good to get an idea of what application state will look like.

 Remember the store is a JavaScript Object with key values that